Shōtetsu: Examples

-Critical to understanding his poetry is appreciation of his connection with Teika.

 Teika

+Critical to understanding Shotetsu's poetry is appreciation of his connection with Fujiwara no Teika.

 In this art of poetry, those who speak ill of Teika should be denied the protection of the gods and Buddhas and condemned to the punishments of hell.

 Both factions (Nijō vs. Rezei) are tiresome.
 I myself have no respect for those degenerate houses.
 I study only the essence of Shunzei and Fujiwara no Teika.

 Monogatari

 Most modern understanding of Shōtetsu is derived from his Monogatari, which is by either Shōtetsu himself, or edited by his disciple Shōkō.
 The work is useful, not merely for the critical discussion, but also for the biographical detail on Shōtetsu that it provides.
 It exists in 2 volumes, probably compiled by disciples.
 It contains 'randomly a variety of information: bits of Shotetsu's poetic biography, an articulation of his aesthetic ideals, exegeses of poems, poetic anecdotes, advice for novice poets, and such specialist information as the date of Hitomaro's death.'.

 It also provides striking objective proof of Shōtetsu's veneration for Fujiwara.
 The only poet whose poems are discussed more than Teika is Shōtetsu himself.
 For all that Shōtetsu was seen by others as a staunch Rezei apologist, and for all that Shōtetsu benefited from his affiliation with the Reizei, he was a bit of a poetic fundamentalist:

 Each of these schools has succeeded in mastering only a single poetic style and is constantly disputing with its rivals.
 It is my opinion that a person should pay no attention whatsoever to these schools.
 Instead, he ought to cherish the style and spirit of Teika, and strive to emulate him though he may never succeed.

 Now, a person might object to this kind of expression, saying that he would write instead, "Can it be that he has prayed / never to see me again?" and protesting that there is no point in putting it into such difficult language.
 This may be very true, of course, but let such critics look at the collected poems of Teika.
 There is not a single flat verse to be found among them.